CWFranklin/pulse-web/README.md

 Pulse PHP Web Panel
 ==========

-A PHP Web Panel developed to view server status and statistics while also providing an administrivite view.
+A PHP Web Panel developed to view server status and statistics while also providing an administrative view.
 Interfaces with the Cadence API.
 ------------------------------------------------------

 Contributing